7 years ago

 And here’s the proof.
 If this doesn’t shock you nothing ever will.
 Those strips in the back are samples of “paper” and the little accessories are elements used to decorate your scrapbook “pages.”
 I went so far as to scan in both real and fake flowers, would cut them out in photoshop, create a PNG file, and sell those as “elements.”

-I actually had a line of handmade Christmas cards I sold in a few shops in LA, and submitted them to Saks (as in 5th Ave) post-college.
-I know!
-Talk about setting the bar a little too high.
-I walked into the store in Beverly Hills, asked if someone might be able to put me in touch with someone, was given the name at corporate, mailed them in, and actually heard back.
-Shockingly, they wanted to place an order but but the store wanted more cards than I was comfortable making on my own ( It was something like 500-1k and they were very intricate) so I backed out.
+I actually had a line of handmade Christmas cards I sold in a few shops in LA.
+I submitted them to Saks (as in 5th Ave) post-college.
+It all happened when I walked into the store in Beverly Hills to ask if someone might be able to put me in touch with the right person.
+I was given the name at corporate, mailed them in, and heard back.
+They wanted to place an order but making 1000 cards felt like too much, so I said no and moved on.

-We finally paid ourselves something after a year, but that first check was the cost of my rent, so I continued designing part-time and eventually, very part-time.
+So I moved to Chicago as a full-time blog designer.
+I launched The Everygirl, and worked full-time the first year to pay the bills.
+We finally paid ourselves something after a year, but I continued designing part-time.
+I had to.
 At this point, I take projects on for fun, when I have time, and everyone finds me through my blog.

-I started booking photo shoots the past few years, and while I never advertised traditionally, but do promote my work on my blog and instagram, so I’ve had readers hire me, and eventually recommend me to friends.
+I started booking photo shoots the past few years.
+While I never advertised traditionally, I promote my work on my blog and instagram, so I’ve had readers hire and recommend me.
 As a result, there are a handful of families I usually shoot annually.
 It’s not something I’m looking to push, but if I were starting out, I’d be sure to promote regularly on social, blog my shoots, and offer shooting for someone with a decent social following.